MarsIfeanyi/Solidity-SmartContract-Foundry/05-Foundry_SimpleStorage/Hint.md

 npx thirdweb deploy

-Hint: With thirdweb, you can't is automatically verified
+Hint: With thirdweb, your contract is automatically verified

 # Interacting with the contract from anvil cli

 cast --help, gives you all the available commands in cast.

-# Deploying a Testnet
+# Deploying to a Testnet

 forge script script/DeploySimpleStorage.s.sol --rpc-url $SEPOLIA_RPC_URL --private-key $PRIVATE_KEY --broadcast

-Automatic format the solidity codes forge fmt
+# Automatically format the solidity codes

+forge fmt

+Hint: When working with Foundry
-Hint: Forge is used to deploy contract anvil gives us local blockchain nodes cast is used to interact with the deployed contract
+Forge is used to deploy contract
+Anvil gives us local blockchain nodes
+Cast is used to interact with the deployed contract